 - Always hold your infant in an upright, seated position during bottle feeding.

 - Breastfeeding for at least 6 months can make a child less prone to ear infections.

-- Don't use a pacifier.
+- DO NOT use a pacifier.

 The pneumococcal vaccine (Prevnar) prevents infections such as pneumonia and meningitis, and studies show it slightly reduces the risk of ear infections.

 The goals for treating ear infections include curing the infection, relieving pain and other symptoms, and preventing future ear infections.
-If a bacterial infection is present, your doctor may prescribe antibiotics (see section entitled Medications).
+If a bacterial infection is present, your doctor may prescribe antibiotics (see section titled Medications).